sasjs/rockroller/README.md

 First, clone the directory, then open `sasjs/sasjsconfig.json`.
 Choose your target (sas9 or Viya).
 Within this target, modify the following items:

 * `appLoc` -> the metadata or viya folder root location in which to build the app
+* `serverUrl` -> the URL of the Viya server.
+Only needed for the Autodeploy option (below)

+# Manual Deploy (Streaming App)

-At this point you can already run `sasjs cb -t sas9` or `sasjs cb -t viya` from the root of the project to compile and build a program you can run in SAS to generate the app.
+Simply run `sasjs cb -t sas9` or `sasjs cb -t viya` from the root of the project to compile and build a SAS program (`sasjsbuild/sas9deploy.sas` or `sasjsbuild/viyadeploy.sas`) that you can run to generate the app.
+The link to the app will be at the bottom of the log.

-## Build & Deploy Instructions
+## Auto Deploy (Streaming App)

 To auto build / deploy there are some additional steps.